Aqtoni/ordering-app/README.md

-# NestJS MongoDB RabbitMQ Swagger Docker
+# NestJS MongoDB RabbitMQ  Docker

 A microservices application using RabbitMQ as our message broker Application based on NestJS, where MongoDB a database.
 All this is packed in Docker-Compose, in Docker we use bitnami/mongodb.
+All the most interesting is in the documentation. 📗

 <table width="100%">
   <tr>